Rpoddar1953/Interactive-Lab-Hub/Lab 5/README.md

 Alternative less steps option is [here](https://github.com/FAR-Lab/TensorflowonThePi).

+**I tested Teachable Machines using my face, my hand, and the wall behind me to train a simple model.
+Here is a link to a video showing me testing the model:** https://drive.google.com/file/d/1pgUvKXF-RwYvLE8Br9_myiH-NHO73aXQ/view?usp=sharing

 #### PyTorch
 As a note, the global Python install contains also a PyTorch installation.
 That can be experimented with as well if you are so inclined.